 Lowers Blood Pressure

-Most commercial varieties of pineapple juice are supplemented with vitamin C (ascorbic acid), in addition to the vitamin C already present in this fruit.
+Canned varieties of pineapple juice are supplemented with vitamin C (ascorbic acid), in addition to the vitamin C already present in this fruit.
 This can kick-start your immune system and increase the production of white blood cells, which are the primary line of defense for the body.

 Regulates Mood Swings

-The rich blend of nutrients in pineapple juice, including potassium, vitamin C and a range of B vitamins, have all been linked with increased fertility in both men and women, and a positive boost in reproductive hormones.
+The rich blend of nutrients in pineapple juice, including potassium, vitamin C, and a range of B vitamins, have all been linked with increased fertility in both men and women, and a positive boost in reproductive hormones.

-The B vitamins found in pineapple juice have a number of metabolic functions in the body, ranging from the creation of enzymes to neurotransmitter function and red blood cell production.
+The B vitamins found in pineapple juice have a number of metabolic functions in the body, ranging from the creation of enzymes to neurotransmitter functions and red blood cell production.
 Without a steady supply of B vitamins, many of the critical processes in the body lose efficiency.

 Improves Muscle Function

-Potassium does more than simply improve blood pressure levels.
-It also maintains fluid balance in the body, enables nerve impulses, and regulates muscle contraction.
+Potassium, in pineapples, maintains fluid balance in the body, enables nerve impulses, and regulates muscle contraction.
 If you exercise or are an active person, high levels of potassium are needed for optimal muscle function, and pineapple juice can provide that!

 - 1 large pineapple

-- 2 handfuls of ice
+- 2 handfuls of ice cubes (optional)

 - 1/2 cup of water

-Step 3 – Turn on the blender for 1-2 minutes.
+- Step 3 – Process for 1-2 minutes.

-Step 5 – Serve and enjoy!
+- Step 5 – Serve in a glass, garnish with mint leaves, and enjoy!

 Side Effects Of Pineapple Juice

 Bleeding Disorders: Some of the compounds in pineapple juice have blood-thinning qualities, which is not good for people who have bleeding disorders or are undergoing surgery in the near future.
-If you are on anticoagulant medication, speak to your doctor before adding pineapple juice to your daily diet.
+If you are on anticoagulant medication, speak to your doctor before adding this juice to your daily diet.

 Pregnancy: Pineapple juice has been linked to uterine contractions, which can cause miscarriages in pregnant women, particularly in the first two trimesters.

 Diabetes/Weight Gain: Despite the many health benefits, pineapple juice is still very high in calories and sugar.
-If you are obese, or struggling with diabetic symptoms, you should choose a less sugar-rich variety of juice to derive other essential nutrients.
+If you are obese or struggling with diabetic symptoms, you should choose a less sugar-rich variety of juice to derive other essential nutrients.